Sagexd08/StealthScore/README.md

 ### **🎯 OnlyFounders AI Agent Competition**

-**StealthScore** represents the cutting edge of privacy-preserving AI for decentralized fundraising, combining multiple breakthrough technologies:
+**StealthScore** represents the cutting edge of privacy-preserving AI for decentralized fundraising, made for the only founders hackathon and combining multiple breakthrough technologies:

 </div>